giantmonkey/korona-cloud-client/gem/docs/ProductsApi.md

 opts = {
   upsert: true, # Boolean | when set to true, updates the object instead of generating a already-exists-error; deprecated, use writeMode ADD_OR_UPDATE instead
   merge_list_items: true, # Boolean | if set to true, merges lists instead of replacing them
+  merge_tags: true, # Boolean | if set to true, merges tags instead of overwriting the list
   write_mode: 'DEFAULT' # String | DEFAULT = insert; ADD_OR_UPDATE = insert or update, overwrite all non-null fields; ADD_OR_REPLACE = insert or update, overwrite all fields
 }